Position: Regulatory Analyst

 - Analyzes federal policies, regulations, legislation, and studies that impact the oil and gas industry in the West and develops position papers, white papers, web content, and other policy pieces

 - Supports the demand policy work of the Alliance, including advocating for LNG exports, pipelines, natural gas electricity generation, and NGVs

 - Interfaces with scientific research teams such as NOAA, NASA and academic institutions regarding air emissions inventories, modeling, methane measurements, and other studies

 - Conducts outreach to policymakers at the federal and state levels, and to other stakeholders including allied trade associations, the Interstate Oil and Gas Compact Commission (IOGCC), tribes, academic institutions, and professional societies

 - Runs the regulatory committee and associated task forces to include scheduling, agendas, minutes, and tracking and handling action items

 - Assists with writing regular communications to members, Congress, regional policymakers, and other stakeholders regarding regulatory advocacy work.

-- Fifteen years of experience in public policy, regulatory policy, government affairs, oil and natural gas, or a related field
+- Minimum five years of experience in regulatory policy, public policy, government affairs, oil and natural gas, or a related field

 - Bachelor’s degree in a related field.

-To apply, send your cover letter, resume and writing samples to email@example.com.
+Submit resume and two writing samples to email@example.com.